nkiiskin/lolfs/README.md

                 "mkfs.lolfs" creates a new container file.

-                  It works exactly as 'lol fs' command.
+                  It works _exactly_ as 'lol fs' command.
 (See above).

+                 NOTE:

-                 ( In Linux, lolfs may be used directly with removable storage, without warranty of course!
+                   In Linux, lolfs may be used directly with removable storage, without warranty of course!
                    So, you may actually insert a SDHC card or USB stick to your Linux and create a lol storage directly there.